crawl/crawl/crawl-ref/README.txt

 At any time, there will be bugs -- playing and reporting these is a great help.
 There is a beta server at http://crawl.develz.org.
 Besides pointing out bugs, new ideas on how to improve interface or gameplay are welcome.
-You can mention them at the homepage, http://crawl-ref.sourceforge.net.
+You can mention them again at the homepage, http://crawl.develz.org/mantis/.

 * Vault making.
 Crawl uses many hand-drawn (but often randomised) maps.
 Making them is fun and easy.
-It's best to start with simple entry vaults (glance through dat/entry.des for a first impression).
-Later, you may want to read docs/develop/levels/introduction.txt.
+It's best to start with simple entry vaults (look at dat/entry.des for a first impression).
+Later, you may read docs/develop/levels/introduction.txt.
 If you're ambitious, new maps for branch ends are possible, as well.
 If you've made some maps, you can test them on your system (no compiling needed) and then just mail them to the mailing list.